 Reflective for the future:

 Reflecting on failed friendships can help you appreciate what worked and what may need to change in the future.
 Consider the type of friendship you value and want to nurture, and focus on areas where you can improve as a friend.
-Before making a deeper connection, set expectations for what you define as an honest friendship.
-Recognizing your needs and deserving genuine friendships can help you cultivate deeper connections with people who uplift and inspire you.
+Before making a deeper connection, set expectations for an honest friendship.
+Recognizing your needs in friendships and deserving genuine friendships can help you cultivate deeper connections with people who uplift and inspire you.

 Find closure:

-It’s essential to forgive yourself for not recognizing the signs that a friendship would not work out.
+It’s essential to forgive yourself after a failed friendship for not recognizing the signs that the friendship would not work out.
 Accepting the loss will allow you to trust and be vulnerable in new friendships.
 Be patient with yourself, as you are a work in progress.
-Instead of dwelling on negative feelings about what might have been, understand that not everyone is meant to be in your life forever.
-Accepting this fact is the most challenging part of forgiveness but will bring natural closure.
+Instead of dwelling on negative feelings about what might have been, understand that not everyone is meant to stay in your life forever.
+Accepting this fact is the most challenging part of forgiveness, but it will bring natural closure.
 It will help you release lingering regrets or resentment and move forward peacefully.

 Be happy it ended: